jiricodes/nss-cloud/docs/report.md

 ## 3 Components
-	Components / Module description including the interfaces exposed between the modules

 As stated above, the system as a whole runs within a VM running Ubuntu Server 20.04 containing an Apache webserver.
 For administration purposes, the VM itself exposes a port to the Internet for secure SSH connection.
 Ports are also exposed to allow clients to connect to the webserver via HTTPS and manage files using Nextcloud's web interface.

 ### 3.1 Nextcloud
 NSS-cloud's most important component is the Nextcloud server instance.
 It is directly installed ([nextcloud docs](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html)) in the VM inside the webserver, and the installation also comes bundled with all of the required PHP modules.
 The Nextcloud server is primarily responsible for managing file access and processing for NSS-cloud, acting as the mediator between users/clients and the files stored on the server.
 The exposed ports in the webserver allow clients to connect to the Nextcloud server via HTTPS and access/manage the files stored within.
-Also, as mentioned in [Section 2.1](#21-nextcloud-server-architecture), the Nextcloud server uses a database (in this case, PostgreSQL) to store file sharing information, user details, application data, configuration and file information.
-It connects to this database, hosted on the same VM, using TLS 1.3.
+The Nextcloud server also requires the usage of a database, which it connects to using TLS 1.3.

 ### 3.2 PostgreSQL
-Database in a docker container connected via TLS 1.3.
-The ip that Nextcloud is using is force in the configuration to use only TLS.
-So there is no possiblilty that the connection would not be encrypted.
-The certificate is also from Lets Encrypt and are copied during Docker init from diskdrive to PostgreSQL configuration directory and also TLS is put on with commandline option.

-SSL must be used if the database is not on the same server as the Nextcloud instance, which is not currently the case with our project.
+The database used by NSS-cloud for its Nextcloud server instance is a PostgreSQL database.
+It is hosted on the same VM as the Nextcloud server, though within a Docker container.
+The database is used by the the Nextcloud server to store file sharing information, user details, application data, configuration and file information, as mentioned in [Section 2.1](#21-nextcloud-server-architecture).
+It is only connected to the Nextcloud server outside the Docker container, via TLS 1.3

 ### 3.3 LDAP
 TBC